8 DIY SEO Tips For Small Businesses That You Can Do Before Hiring A Professional

 By providing informative, expertly written content, people will be more likely to see your business as reliable and trustworthy.
 This helps influence your audience to make purchases.

 It’s important to note that content gets old quickly and is soon replaced with the fresh stuff.
 Therefore, you must produce content regularly.
-This content could be in the form of a blog (this is the most popular option), a vlog (video blog), news articles, case studies, or other types to appeal to your target audience.
+This content could be in the form of a blog (this is the most popular option), a vlog (video blog), news articles, case studies, or other types to appeal to your target audience and help with Google ranking.

 What are Your Competitors Writing About?

 If you’re unsure of the type of content to produce, look at what your most successful competitors are doing.
-Examine their social media and see what types of posts gain the most traction.
+Examine their site and social media pages and see what types of posts gain the most traction.

 Find the Right Keywords or Key Phrases